 SUP with Serenity Eco Guides

 Just as we entered near the Keys we met up with Sera from Serenity Eco Guides in Big Pine Key to do even more SUP, this time over a school of barracudas!
 Sera does a really amazing SUP yoga class and you can see how enthusiastic she is about her work.
 The class was amazing and went up near mangroves which were really cool, too.

 You then drive further South through the Lower Keys, and finally Key West.

 We spent most of our time in Key West.
 Parking here is just street parking; it’s a really small town.
 We paid for lot parking at our hotel as to not risk getting our rental car side swiped.
-We walked everywhere but you can take the Trolley Tours which is “hop on- hop off” all day so you could choose one day to see ALL the touristy things in Key West, and it is 100% possible to see it all at once.
+We walked everywhere but you can take the Trolley Tours which is “hop on- hop off” all day so you could choose one day to see ALL the touristy things to do in Key West, and it is 100% possible to see it all at once.

 The first thing we did was eat at a random diner next to our hotel.
 It was really tasty but expensive and small portions so it’s best to do research and choose places that really rank well online for great food because the Keys have AMAZING food.
 Luckily, we found more good food later.

 Ernest Hemingway’s House

 Ernest Hemingway’s House was right near our hotel so we went there.
 If you don’t know a lot about him or care a lot about him you can go through here quickly (20 minutes) but if you’re into it, you could spend maybe 2 hours here.
 I didn’t realize he did assignments for the US government spying at one point!
 There were cats everywhere which was the cutest part, even on his bed!

 When it comes to touristy things here, going to the Southernmost Point is the biggest tourist attraction and there is a long line to get a photo here.
 The water behind his point is so clear and blue!